pulkitcollier/CloudComputingFinal/k-means/README.md

 cluster 0 acitivty count std: 2.797923899514602

 ### alert logic
-if sentiment score 1 std above mean, alert: user is happier;
+if sentiment score is 1 std above mean, alert: user is happier;
-elif acitivty 1st lower and sentiment is 1 std lower, alert: user is sadier and low activity;
+elif acitivty is 1 std lower and sentiment is 1 std lower, alert: user is sadier and low activity;
 elif sentiment is 1 std lower, alert: user is sadier;

 ### data required to predict cluster label